 NGC 1499 – California Nebula

 The California Nebula is designated NGC 1499 in the new general catalog.
-The most noticeable characteristic of this nebula is its red color created by its hydrogen composition.
+The most noticeable characteristics of this nebula are its striking resemblance in shape to the US state of California, and red color due to its hydrogen composition.

 The California Nebula